Canon G1 X Mark II vs Fujifilm X10

-|Canon G1 X Mark II (⇒ rgt)||4.6 in||2.9 in||2.6 in||19.5 oz||240||no||2014||799||latest||check|
+|Canon G1 X Mark II»||4.6 in||2.9 in||2.6 in||19.5 oz||240||n||Feb 2014||799||Canon G1 X Mark II|

-|Fujifilm X10 (⇒ lft)||4.6 in||2.8 in||2.2 in||12.3 oz||270||no||2011||599||discont.||check|
+|Fujifilm X10«||4.6 in||2.8 in||2.2 in||12.3 oz||270||n||Sep 2011||599||-||Fujifilm X10|

 Sensor comparison: Canon G1 X Mark II vs Fujifilm X10

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon G1 X Mark II features an 1.5-inch sensor and the Fujifilm X10 a 2/3 sensor.
 The sensor area in the X10 is 78 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 3.9.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

 With 13MP, the G1X Mark II offers a slightly higher resolution than the X10 (12MP), but the G1X Mark II nevertheless has larger individual pixels (pixel pitch of 4.49μm versus 2.20μm for the X10) due to its larger sensor.
-Moreover, the G1X Mark II is a somewhat more recent model (by 2 years and 5 months) than the X10, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the G1X Mark II is a much more recent model (by 2 years and 5 months) than the X10, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X10 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the G1X Mark II has a notably higher overall DXO score than the X10 (overall score 8 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 1 bits higher color depth, 0.5 EV of lower dynamic range, and 1.2 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.